FauzanNR/marathon-envs/README.md

 ### 1.0 Installation with conda environment file

 1. Make sure you have the latest graphics drivers updated.
 Restart the computer.
 2. Install anaconda.
-If it is already installed, make sure you have the latest version by running, with admin privileges, `conda upgrade anaconda`.
+If it is already installed, make sure you have the latest version by running, with admin privileges, `conda update anaconda`.
 Restart the computer.
 3. Make sure you have the latest version of pip by running, with admin privileges, `python -m pip install --upgrade pip`
 4. In the conda command prompt, go to the home of this repo
 5. Run `conda env create -f environment.yml `